conf8o/chohnaikai/README.md

 So far, this project plan to support Discord by default.

-## Aggregate
+## Survey reactions

-Users can extend to use their particular way to aggregate reactions that are attached on items by implementing `Aggregate` protocol.
+Users can extend to use their particular way to survey reactions that are attached on items by implementing `Survey` protocol.